UBC-MDS/introduction-machine-learning/chapters/en/slides/module6/module6_01.md

   - Drop the column (not recommended)
-  - We can transform categorical features to numeric ones so that we can use them in the model.
+  - We can transform categorical features to numeric ones so that we can use them in the model
+  - There are two transformations we can do:
       - <a href="https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.OrdinalEncoder.html" target="_blank">Ordinal
         encoding</a>
       - One-hot encoding (recommended in most cases)